EroAuditore/private-event/README.md

 Event planner application which allows users to create events and then manage user signups.
 Users can create events and assist an event

-Built With
+## Built With

+- Ruby
-Ruby on Rails
+- Ruby on Rails
-Ruby
+- Devise gem

 ## Getting Started